gu-lseg/intro-to-programming/source/names.rst

 Names
 *****

-Here we look at:

-* what assignment really means
-* how to get input from a user
-* how using names makes our code more useful.
+In this section we will examine names and assignment more closely.

 .. tip::

-    Names and variables can be used interchangeably.
+    Names and variables in this context are synonyms.
 We use 'name' because Python uses this terminology.

 Assignment
 ==========

+Assignment is one of the ways we associate names with objects.
+Names are how the interpreter knows to locate what programmers are referring to.

 Just like we need to name person objects to know how to differentiate between them, `python3`, the interpreter, also needs to know what you are referring to when you give it instructions.

-Assignment is one of the ways we associate names with objects.

 .. tip::

     `=` the equals symbol means assignment and not equality (unlike in maths).

-When the interpreter `python3` is launched it creates an empty namespace.
-A namespace is where python stores names that refer to objects.

-Assignment is how we tell the interpreter what names refer to.

 ::